 Decorating eggs is a great Ostara ritual, especially for little ones.
 Eggs are a symbol of spring and fertility, and decorating them for the season is a long-practiced custom.
 Other forms of creativity, such as music, art, and writing, are encouraged.

 Prepare the garden.
-This might include starting seeds (either indoors or out), tilling up the land, clearing dead leaves and plant matter from garden beds, transplanting early seedlings, etc.
+This might include starting seeds (either indoors or out), tilling up the land, clearing dead leaves and plant matter from garden beds, transplanting early seedlings, etc. However, don’t start this activity too soon!
+Queen bees and other insects may still be hibernating in the leaf litter.
+It’s best to wait until after the threat of frost has passed before you start cleaning the garden and landscape beds.

 Decorate your home with the symbols and colors of Ostara.
 Pick spring flowers and arrange them in vases to brighten up a room.
 Find new and creative ways to bring spring into your home.

 Meditate on your aspirations.
 What do you hope to accomplish this year?
 Think of your goals as you do your garden.
 This is the time to start planning, planting, and nurturing those goals into fruition.
+You might consult tarot/oracle cards for some extra guidance.

 Psst… need to stock up on seeds?
 Check out SeedsNOW for organic, non-GMO seeds to start your healthy garden.
 Short on gardening space?
 The Garden Tower Project is a vertical gardening solution that composts waste to feed your plants.